schar/comp-sem/exercises/week4.md

 ```

 Remember to un-comment these lines.
 You can test your solution by playing
 around in GHCi: e.g., by checking `pseudoReturn 1 >>= \x -> [x]`.

-You might
-wonder...
-How can GHCi know how `>>=` is supposed to be interpreted?
-We haven't
+At this point, you might be wondering...
+How can GHCi know how `>>=` is
-defined it anywhere in this file (the above 'definition' actually wasn't
+supposed to be interpreted?
+We haven't defined it anywhere in this file (notice
-bird-tracked, so GHCi ignored it completely)!
+that the above 'definition' actually wasn't bird-tracked, so GHCi ignored it
+completely)!
 We'll get to that shortly.

 **Exercise: define a `pseudoBind` operation which fails at least one of the
 Monad Laws (using the official `return` from above).
 Below your answer, show